Surrey Houlker

 • for the fish

-FULL LENGTH: ‘for the fish’ sets out to explore the experience of growing up alienated and queer in the countryside.
+FULL LENGTH: 'for the fish' explores the experience of growing up alienated and queer in the countryside.
 How can we find (and keep) safety as queer people?
-What even is ‘safety’?
+What even is safety?
 Do fish have feelings?
-Somewhere deep in rural Massachusetts in the 70s, 13-year-old Susanna goes fishing with her non-binary Uncle whenever she gets bored.
+Somewhere deep in rural America in the 70s, 13-year-old Susanna goes fishing with her non-binary Uncle whenever she gets bored.
 Or overwhelmed.
 Or terrified.
-Susanna’s big heart and quick temper...
+Susanna’s big heart and quick temper keep her...

-FULL LENGTH: ‘for the fish’ sets out to explore the experience of growing up alienated and queer in the countryside.
+FULL LENGTH: 'for the fish' explores the experience of growing up alienated and queer in the countryside.
 How can we find (and keep) safety as queer people?
-What even is ‘safety’?
+What even is safety?
 Do fish have feelings?
-Somewhere deep in rural Massachusetts in the 70s, 13-year-old Susanna goes fishing with her non-binary Uncle whenever she gets bored.
+Somewhere deep in rural America in the 70s, 13-year-old Susanna goes fishing with her non-binary Uncle whenever she gets bored.
 Or overwhelmed.
 Or terrified.
 Susanna’s big heart and quick temper keep her precariously perched between normalcy and disaster.
 Her Uncle, grappling with their addiction and the task of parenting Susanna, finds themselves caught up in this wave of teenage turbulence.
 As 1974 comes to a close and a scaly monster rears its ugly head, Susanna and her Uncle draw closer, bonded by an understanding very few in their town will ever hold.

 • Seven Minutes

-TEN MINUTES: Lucy, Abby, and Jamie (BFFLs for LIFE) thought they'd just have a normal sleepover: playing MASH, painting nails, listening to bubbly pop music, contemplating the role of women in the workplace/the home/the world in general...Normal 'girl stuff', ya know?
+TEN MINUTES: Lucy, Abby, and Jamie thought they'd just have a normal sleepover: playing MASH, painting nails, listening to bubbly pop music, remembering Brittany & Madona's kiss at the 2003 VMAs...Normal 'girl stuff', ya know?
 But when Jamie invites Kyle, their classmate, over to play 'Seven Minutes in Heaven', everyone's world is completely blown apart, especially Jamie's.

 • Linda's Donuts